Table of Contents

 Cholesterol is a fatty substance that circulates in the blood.
 It is best to keep your total cholesterol level below 200.

 This is "bad" cholesterol, which can clog the arteries.
 It is best to keep your LDL level below 100 to 130.

 This is "good" cholesterol, which helps reduce the risk of heart disease.
 It is best to get your HDL level up to at least 40.

 After eating, energy that is not needed right away is converted into a substance called triglycerides, which is stored in fat cells.
 It is best to keep your triglyceride level below 100 to 150.

 - Total cholesterol

-HIV infection and HIV drugs can both cause increased lipids (hyperlipidemia).
+HIV itself, as well as HIV drugs, can cause increased lipids (hyperlipidemia).
 Staying physically active, eating well, and certain medications can help to lower high lipid levels.
-For more information, see The Well Project's articles on Hyperlipidemia and Lipodystrophy and Body Changes.
+For more information, see our fact sheets on Hyperlipidemia and Lipodystrophy and Body Changes.